Home insurance: In the United Kingdom

 As in the US, mortgage lenders within the United Kingdom (UK) require the rebuild value (the actual cost of rebuilding a property to its current state should it be damaged or destroyed) of a property to be covered as a condition of the loan.
 However, the rebuild cost is often lower than the market value of the property, as the market value often reflects the property as a going concern, as opposed to just the value of the bricks and mortar.

 A number of factors, such as an increase in fraud and increasingly unpredictable weather, have seen home insurance premiums continue to rise in the UK.
 For this reason, there has been a shift in how home insurance is bought in the UK—as customers become a lot more price-sensitive, there has been a large increase in the amount of policies sold through price comparison sites.

 In addition to standard home insurance, some 8 million households in the UK are categorized as being a "non-standard" risk.
 These households require a specialist or non-standard insurer that would cover home insurance needs for people that have criminal convictions and/or where the property suffers subsidence or has previously been underpinned.

 In Canada

 As in other countries, mortgage lenders in Canada require properties be covered by active home insurance policies throughout the lifetime of the loan repayment.
-Home insurance in Canada can be divided into three subcategories: homeowner's insurance, which includes both building and contents coverage; tenant insurance, which excludes building coverage; and condo insurance, which includes coverage requirements unique to owners of condominium units.
+Home insurance in Canada can be divided into three subcategories: homeowners insurance, which includes both building and contents coverage; tenant insurance, which excludes building coverage; and condo insurance, which includes coverage requirements unique to owners of condominium units.
 Providers in Canada offer all-risk home insurance policies, commonly called “comprehensive.”
 These cover all losses that are not specifically excluded by the policy.

 Home insurance pricing in Canada has been impacted by an increased frequency of destructive natural disasters within the past decade.
 Wildfires and floods have caused tens of billions of dollars in insured damage since 2013, which has necessitated increases in insurance premiums.